 Ashley, thanks so much for taking time out of your day to talk with me about this.
 It sounds really cool.

 It was a real opportunity that you took advantage of, and it seemed like you really gleaned a lot from it.

 Yeah, I sure did.

 Thanks so much.
 That was Ashley Haun on Two-Brain Radio.
 I’m Tiffy Thompson.
-Running a business can be tough, but Two-Brain Business has a roadmap to success.
+Running a business can be tough, but Two-Brain Business has a Growth ToolKit to success.
 You don’t have to figure out all this stuff yourself and get overwhelmed.
 To hear how a Two-Brain mentor can help you find success fast, click book a free call in the show notes to spend 60 minutes with a mentor.
 Thanks for listening.
 Please subscribe for more episodes.